Instructions for applying to the Stanford ME PhD Program are below.

-PhD programs are designed to give students a broad background in mathematics and engineering sciences, together with intensive study and research experience in a specialized area.
-Current Stanford MS students interested in adding a PhD program to their academic career should speak with the staff at the Student Services Office about the necessary paperwork and relevant policies.
+Note for current Stanford MS students interested in adding a PhD program: please contact the ME Student Services Office about the necessary paperwork and relevant policies.
 If you are a current master's student in the Stanford Mechanical Engineering department, to apply for the PhD, you must complete paperwork prior to conferring the MS degree.
 Failure to do so will require an application through the online admissions process along with all other external applicants.

 *Students wishing to apply to the PhD program to start in Winter or Spring quarter must contact Mechanical@stanford.edu directly first.
 Please do not start or submit a Winter or Spring application without first contacting our office.

 To be eligible for admission to the PhD program, applicants must:

 - Have earned, or be in the process of earning, a BS degree in engineering, physics, or comparable science program.

 - Submit all application materials by the application deadline.

 - Meet minimum TOEFL requirements, if applicable.
 Review the information on the Graduate Admissions website for more information.

 All students interested in pursuing a PhD in Mechanical Engineering must use the online Stanford Graduate Admissions Application.
 Your application must include all of the materials listed below and be received by Stanford by the application deadline.